 Out of the Box

-The Sequel arrives set up for rear facing with the infant insert in and lower anchors in the rear facing belt path.
+The Sequel and Sequence arrive set up for rear facing with the infant insert in and lower anchors in the rear facing belt path.

 The cupholders do not come attached but they are required for use.